Guillermo Wagner Granizo: Career

 Granizo worked as an art director at KRON-TV, a television station in the San Francisco Bay Area in the 1950s, and later worked on directing educational films.

 He started doing ceramic tile murals in 1970, and at that time he changed his name to Guillermo Wagner Granizo.
 He worked with the Stonelight Tile Company of San Jose for many years.
 His works are made of brightly colored ceramic tiles, and feature bold geometric shapes and abstract characters.
 He would often sign his work "BWG".

 Personal life

 After World War II, Granizo married Amalia Mary "Mollie" Castillo, from a prominent Guatemala family.
-They had two sons and divorced in the early 1970s.
+They had two sons, and divorced in the early 1970s.

 Granizo's second marriage was to artist Lark Lucas, and they lived in Ben Lomond, California.
-They separated in 1984, and Granizo moved to San Jose, California to be closer to the tile factory.
+The couple separated in 1984, and Granizo moved to San Jose, California to be closer to the tile factory.
 Granizo moved to Benicia, California in 1980 and resided there until his death in 1995.
 He died in November 1995 in Benicia, from cancer.